April 21, 2020

 All term repo transactions will be conducted though a multiple rate competitive auction for a fixed Canadian dollar (Can$) cash-value amount.

 All term repo transactions will be for terms up to 24 months.
 Exact dates for all transactions will be confirmed ahead of each operation.
 At the Bank of Canada’s discretion, transactions may also be for shorter or longer terms.

 Canadian Primary Dealers in Government of Canada securities.
 The Bank of Canada has sole discretion to remove a Primary Dealer from the list of approved eligible counterparties for term repo transactions, cap or limit a counterparty’s awards in a particular auction or otherwise cease to enter into term repo transactions with such counterparty for any reason.

 All term repo transactions will normally be conducted at 9:45 a.m.
 (EST) with a deadline of 10:00 a.m.
 (EST) for participants to submit tenders.
 The Bank of Canada reserves the right to conduct these transactions earlier or later in the day, with an approximate 15-minute tender submission deadline to be set by the Bank of Canada.

 Tenders must specify a bid rate and an amount on a cash-value basis.
 A maximum of two tenders can be submitted by each participant for each term on offer.

-The minimum bid rate is based on the overnight index swap (OIS) rate for equivalent maturities of the term repo transaction as determined by the Bank of Canada.
-At the Bank of Canada’s discretion, it may impose a spread to the OIS minimum bid rate for regular or NHA MBS transactions.
-The Bank of Canada will announce the minimum bid rate 30 minutes before the auction deadline.
+Each operation will have a minimum bid rate which will be announced on the Bank’s term repo webpage 30 minutes before the auction deadline.
+The minimum bid rate is based on the equivalent maturity overnight index swap (OIS) rate as determined by the Bank of Canada.
+At the Bank of Canada’s discretion, it may impose a spread to the OIS rate to determine the minimum bid rate for the operation.

 Each bid rate must be submitted on a yield basis, up to two decimal places.